 Thus, the purpose of the course work is to study the modern foundations of the organization and management of an educational institution.

-object learning is the management system of an educational institution.
+Object study is a management system for an educational institution.

-Subject- the process of organizing and managing an educational institution and its impact on the effectiveness of managing the teaching staff.
+Subject- the process of organizing and managing an educational institution and its impact on the effectiveness of management of the teaching staff.

-In accordance with the purpose, object and subject, the following tasks:
+In accordance with the purpose, object and subject, the following are put forward: tasks:

-1. To study the scientific, methodological literature, media materials in this area;
+1. Study scientific, methodological literature, media materials in this area;

 2. Define the concepts of “Management of an educational institution”, “management system of an educational institution”;